MrEnder0/Grid9/README.md

 ### Low priority

-- Add a way to run code from a URL.
+- Add grid9 url handler for running grid9 files by clicking a link.

 ## Contributing